Why Poor Airflow Causes Moisture Problems

 Lowering the thermostat does not always solve this problem.
 In some cases, colder surfaces can make condensation more likely if airflow and humidity remain unbalanced.
 The goal is not simply colder air; it is balanced air movement and controlled humidity.

 Condensation is one of the clearest examples of how airflow affects moisture behavior.
-The problem is not always the amount of moisture in the home, but where that moisture collects and how long it remains there.
+The problem is often not just how much moisture is in the home, but where that moisture collects and how long it stays there.

 Why Some Rooms Stay Damp Longer Than Others